-Students enrolling in bachelor's or master's programs may transfer comparable courses of the same degree level for which they received a grade of "C" or better from an institution external to LRCS with accreditation recognized by the Council of Higher Education Accreditation (CHEA) or the U.S. Department of Education.
-Luther Rice may also recognize transferable credits from non-accredited institutions based on an evaluation of their academic catalog, faculty credentials, course offerings, and degree requirements.
-Transcripts are evaluated under guidelines agreed upon by the VP for Academic Affairs.
-Life experience, CEU's, remedial courses, workshops, and seminars are not transferable.
-Luther Rice does not maintain any articulation agreements with other institutions.
+Students enrolling in bachelor's or master's programs may transfer approved courses of the same degree level for which they received a grade of "C" or better from an institution external to Luther Rice with accreditation recognized by the Council of Higher Education (CHEA) or the U.S. Department of Education.

+Luther Rice aims to provide consideration for students requesting transfer of credit.
+Luther Rice considers transfer of credit for academic work completed at another institution for both on-campus and distance learning education courses.
 The following reflects the maximum number of transfer credits possible in each degree program:

-Bachelor of Arts in Religion90HoursMaster of Arts6HoursMaster of Divinity45HoursDoctor of Ministry0Hours
+Bachelor of Arts in Religion

+Master of Arts

+Master of Divinity

+Doctor of Ministry